The Psychotronic Video Guide

 The Psychotronic Video Guide is a 1996 book written by Michael J. Weldon.

 Contents

 The Psychotronic Video Guide is a book in which a sequel to Weldon's 1983 The Psychotronic Encyclopedia of Film, compiles 3,000 reviews of cult, genre, and obscure cinematic offerings.
 Beyond serving as a catalog of unconventional films, it includes buying tips and resources to help readers locate rare titles, acknowledging the difficulty of finding such material through typical retail channels.

 Reception

-The Psychotronic Video Guide was reviewed in Arcane magazine, which stated that "Good reference material."
+The Psychotronic Video Guide was reviewed in Arcane magazine, which stated that it was "Good reference material."